 In the Mekong River Delta, people sell and buy rice, fruit, chickens, and fish right on the many canals that crisscross the region.

 And Tet Market Day is a wonderful experience.

 At Gia Lac, a village near Hue, Tet market used to fall on the last day of the lunar year, with people gathering in the dark, hence the name of “Market of Shadows”.
 Now, Gia Lac inhabitants go to Tet market in the afternoon.
 Now Gia Luan inhabitants go to Tet market in the afternoon, but the goods trade in have always been the same – luck, which ever-bodyneeds in the life

-We hope this articles provides you with everything you need to know about rural market in Vietnam.
+Hanoi Eco Tour hopes this article provides you with everything you need to know about rural market in Vietnam.

 Source : Wandering through Vietnamese Culture (Author : Huu Ngoc)